oldtimers-eos/Oldtimers-Rent-Buy-Smart-Contract/README.md

 ### Business Architecture

-If you are confused because of the previously explained, don't worry.
+If you are confused because of the previous explanation, don't worry.
 We have prepared for you [Business Architecture](https://miro.com/app/board/uXjVPq5__rU=/?share_link_id=994333599006).
 Enjoy!
 We are available for all questions at the email address office@oldtimersoffer.com